 History of Maharashtra

+For centuries, Maharashtra has been ruled by Mughals, Kadambas, Satavahanas, Rashtrakutas, and Maratha dynasties.
+These medieval stories can be felt through the magnificent forts, world heritage sites, ruins, and religious places dotted around the state.
 To experience Maharashtra, the Maratha style, you must take a trip to Fort Torna, Shivaji’s first conquest at the age of 16.
 Following, the Forts of Raigad, Sinhagad, Shivneri, Vijaydurg, and Rajgad.
-Each of one these forts is a feather in the crown of Shivaji’s ballistic victories.
+Each of fort is a feather in the crown of Shivaji’s ballistic victories.

 What to Eat in Maharashtra?

 Maharashtra is a coastal state.
 Needless to say, you will get to taste some of India’s most delicious seafood here.
 However, the Marathi’s also swear by some of their vegetarian delicacies such as the Vada Pav, the Misal Pav, 7 Aamti, Pithla Bhakri and the Bharli Vangi.
 Seafood lovers must savour Bombil Thali, Butter-Garlic Crabs, Clam Sukka, Crispy Mandeli fish, Fish Gassi, and Whitefish dishes in Maharashtra.